matmag01/dvrk_camera_stereo_calibration/README.md

 ## Usage
 If you want to use ROS Subscriber use the scripts in the folder  ```ROS```, otherwise use the script in folder  ```GStream```.
+You can also calibrate your stereo camera using a ChArUco Board.

 - Capture images of a checkerboard pattern with both left and right cameras with  ```save_sync_images.py```
 - Run calibration with  ```stereo_calib.py```.
 Good results if projection error is below 0.5.